 Pain when urinating

-Pain, pressure, or feeling a lump or mass in the pelvic area or lower abdomen (belly)
+Pain, pressure, or a lump in the pelvic area or lower belly (lower abdomen)

-Some women who have endometrial cancer are going through menopause.
-During this time, a woman's menstrual periods may get heavier or lighter before she stops having them altogether.
-Often, menopausal women do not tell their doctor about unusual vaginal bleeding because they believe it is a symptom of menopause.
-It is important for you to always tell your doctor about any vaginal bleeding that is unusual for you, even during menopause.
+Some women develop endometrial cancer while they are going through menopause.
+During this time, a woman's menstrual periods may get heavier or lighter.
+This may not be a symptom of menopause.
+Make sure to tell your healthcare about any vaginal bleeding that is unusual for you, even during menopause.